 Hiking in the National Park:

-Switzerland's only national park is located in the Engadine and is a paradise for nature and wildlife observation.
-At an altitude between 1400 and 3200 m.a.s.l., the park can be explored thanks to a network of trails of about 100 km.
-Of course, you must not forget provisions, hiking equipment and binoculars
+The only national park in Switzerland is located in the Engadin and is a paradise for nature and wildlife observation.
+You can explore the park at an altitude between 1,400 and 3,200 m above sea level, thanks to a network of around 100 km of trails.
+Don’t forget to bring snacks, hiking gear, and binoculars!

 Swiss Activities Tip:

-Before your hike, visit the National Park Center in Zernez to gather and ask for all the important information about the National Park.
-You can also find out more about the National Park here
+Before your hike, visit the National Park Centre in Zernez to gather all the important information about the park.
+You can find out more about the national park here.

-Guided excursions increase your chances to see animals and learn a lot about them.
-For example, about the red deer, the bearded vulture or the pine jay, the symbolic animal of the National Park, which can also be found in the logo of the National Park.
-The National Park Center in Zernez also focuses especially on offers for families and children
+Guided excursions increase your chances of spotting animals and learning a lot about them at the same time.
+For instance, you can learn about the red deer, the bearded vulture, or the Nutcracker, which is the symbol animal of the national park and can also be found in its logo.
+The National Park Centre in Zernez especially focuses on offers for families and children.

-The only overnight accommodations are offered by the Chamanna Cluozza - which can be reached on foot from Zernez in three hours or from the Ofen Pass - and the Hotel Parc Naziunal il Fuorn, located on the Ofen Pass road.
+The only places to stay overnight are Chamanna Cluozza – which you can reach on foot from Zernez in three hours or from the Ofen Pass – and the Hotel Parc Naziunal il Fuorn located along the Ofen Pass road.

-The area around Sur En near Scuol offers a wealth of possibilities for one or more days.
+The area around Sur En near Scuol offers a wealth of opportunities for a day or several days.
 The gateway to Sur En is a 60-meter-long wooden bridge.
 It is the longest existing and passable wooden bridge in Graubünden.
-Immediately after the bridge is the campsite with the restaurant Sper la Punt.
+Immediately after the bridge lies the campsite with the restaurant Sper la Punt.
 The restaurant is the ideal starting point for various activities:

-Sculpture Trail: Every year dozens of national and international artists come to Sur En to create a sculpture during one week.
-They usually make them out of larch or marble.
-During this week, the scent and the sound of the chain saw characterize the green square at the Inn.
-The objects are then placed in the forest around the campsite and can be visited free of charge.
-The circular route leads to the hamlet of Sur En and on an asphalt road back to the restaurant Sper la Punt.
+Sculpture Path: Each year, dozens of national and international artists come to Sur En to create a sculpture over the course of a week.
+They usually make these from larch or marble.
+During this week, the scent and sound of chainsaws dominate the green area by the Inn.
+The objects are then installed in the forest around the campsite and are free to view.
+The circular path leads to the hamlet of Sur En and returns along an asphalt road to the restaurant Sper la Punt.

-Rope Park: Only one minute away from the restaurant, the trees are connected within sight by wire ropes to form a rope park.
-Since a storm in 2020, the park has been under reconstruction and currently offers four children and family-friendly courses.
-From 2022, the park will be expanded to nine courses and will shine in a new splendor.
+Rope Park: Just a minute away from the restaurant, the trees are connected by wire ropes to a rope park.
+Since a storm in 2020, the park has been under reconstruction and currently offers four child- and family-friendly courses.
+Since 2022, the park is being expanded to nine courses and shines in a new splendor.

-Lime Kiln Chalchera Sur En: This lime kiln, built in 1913, was restored in 1988 and has since been re-fired several times to keep this ancient craft alive.
+Limestone Kiln Chalchera Sur En: This limestone kiln, built in 1913, was restored in 1988 and has since been fired up several times to keep this old craft alive.

-Hiking Val d'Uina: About 200 meters after the wooden bridge you reach the actual hamlet of Sur En.
-From here on the path climbs regularly until after about two hours the trail leads through a spectacular 600 meter long rock gallery.
-The hike can be continued to the Italian border and the Sesvenna hut.
-Alternatively, after the gallery you can climb up to the Lai da Rims mountain lake plateau and continue hiking to the Lischana SAC hut.
+Hiking Val d’Uina: About 200 meters after the wooden bridge, you reach the actual hamlet of Sur En.
+From here, the path steadily rises until after about two hours the hiking trail leads through a spectacular 600-meter-long rock gallery.
+The hike can be continued to the Italian border and to the Sesvenna Hut.
+Alternatively, after the gallery, you can climb to the Lai da Rims mountain lake plateau and continue hiking to the Lischana SAC hut.

 S-charl is one of the most remote places in Switzerland and can only be reached by horse-drawn carriage or touring skis in winter.
 Even in the snow-free months, the approach by bike, car or post bus is spectacular.
 In the upper section, it feels like you're driving through a canyon